 For example, the California Secretary of State provides an Apostille service to authenticate California public officials’ signatures on documents.
 These processes can be requested by Mail or via Dropbox.

-To get an Apostille for your legal documents can be a complex process, if you have additional questions regarding the process to Apostille legal documents, please contact us at email@example.com.
+To get an Apostilled document can be a complex process, if you have additional questions regarding how to use apostille legal documents in your regulatory process, please contact us at email@example.com.